-Newcastle Brown Ale became the highest selling bottled beer in Britain, and came to make significant sales in the United States.
+How did Newcastle Brown Ale become the highest selling bottled beer in Britain, and take significant sales in the United States?

 John Barras & Co